Key Workplace Policies & Procedures

 4. Whistleblowing policy

-Having this policy will help encourage openness within the workplace by showing staff that the business and management will not only act in the event of wrongdoing but will also protect anyone blowing the whistle.
-The policy will also establish a clear procedure to follow where a complaint is made, so the process is transparent.
+Having this policy will help encourage openness within the workplace by showing staff that the business and management will not only act in the event of wrongdoing but also protect anyone blowing the whistle.
+The policy will also establish a clear procedure to follow when a complaint is made so the process is transparent.

 5. Annual leave policy